 In his spare time Taylor plays tennis, continues to study languages, and has taken up squash.
 Taylor and his wife, Christina, currently reside in Albemarle County and spend many of their weekends in Rappahannock County enjoying the great outdoors with family and friends.

-Katy Powell is Associate Professor of English at Virginia Tech, where she teaches courses in autobiography, research methods, and writing, and where she directs the Women’s and Gender Studies Program.
+Katy Powell is Professor of English and Director of the Center for Rhetoric in Society at Virginia Tech, where she teaches courses in autobiography, research methods, and human rights rhetorics.
 She has written two books about the displacement of families in the 1930s when Shenandoah National Park was formed, The Anguish of Displacement (2007) and Answer at Once: Letters of Mountain Families in Shenandoah National Park, 1934-1938 (2009).
 Studying the hand-written letters of displaced residents to the government, Katy’s research examines the ways that residents represented themselves to state and park officials as their relocations approached.
-In addition to these two books, she is working on a documentary film (with filmmaker Richard Robinson), which includes oral history interviews with descendants of displaced families.
+In addition to these two books, she co-produced a documentary film (with filmmaker Richard Robinson), which includes oral history interviews with descendants of displaced families.

 Katy grew up in Madison County and has hiked most of the trails in the Shenandoah National Park.
 After completing a B.A. at Mary Washington College, an M.A. at George Mason University, and a Ph.D. at University of Louisville, Katy taught at Louisiana State University for six years.
-She now lives in Catawba, Virginia, a few miles from the Appalachian Trail, with her husband and son.
+She now lives in Blacksburg, Virginia, with her husband and son.

 Todd Ruelle currently serves as Chairman & CEO of Fine Point Technologies, Inc, a New York City based software technology company.
 He also advises Cerberus Capital Management through the Communications Advisory Group on mergers and acquisitions and on corporate strategy.
 Todd is an accomplished public speaker and presenter on new technologies and their place in telecommunications.